onzfonz/comp227/src/content/7/en/part7b.md

 React offers the option to create [custom](https://reactjs.org/docs/hooks-custom.html) hooks.
 According to React, the primary purpose of custom hooks is to facilitate the reuse of the logic used in components.

-> <i>Building your own Hooks lets you extract component logic into reusable functions.</i>
+> *Building your own Hooks lets you extract component logic into reusable functions.*

 Custom hooks are regular JavaScript functions that can use any other hooks, as long as they adhere to the [rules of hooks](/en/part1/a_more_complex_state_debugging_react_apps#rules-of-hooks).
-Additionally, the name of custom hooks must start with the word *use*.
+Additionally, the name of custom hooks must start with the word `use`.

 We implemented a counter application in [part 1](/en/part1/component_state_event_handlers#event-handling) that can have its value incremented, decremented, or reset.
 The code of the application is as follows: